monkeysppp/VBCoachNotes/README.md

 ### Reference

-- Attribution to a source are given in _italics_
+- Attribution to a source are given in _italics_.
+These are where I got the information from but may not be the original source.
 - Anything in `codeblock` is a tag/theme for an activity